albesagonzalez/filopodium-spine-learning/README.md

 The repository is structured as follows:

-- Figure_X_data.py runs the simulations necessary to producte Figure X and Supplementary Figures associated to Figure X, and stores the results it the Data folder.
+- Figure_X_data.py runs the simulations necessary to producte Figure X and Supplementary Figures associated to Figure X, and stores the results in the Data folder.

 - Figure_X.py reads the generated data and creates the panels of Figure X (and associated supplementary figures) as shown in the paper.